Course Description

 Email

-You must use an active Texas State email account.
-Communication via TRACS uses your Texas State email, and the university is required to send grade information out only through the Texas State email system.
+You must use an active UT email account.
 Contact the instructor, if you have questions.
 Make sure you check your email on a regular basis, as schedule changes will be communicated there as well as on our course site.

 Course Requirements